 The Escape: Chapter Seven: The Moment

-Between bouts of restless tossing around and reading the notes in the Moore Bible, I’m sure I didn’t relax at all.
+Between restless tossing in bed and reading the notes in the Moore Bible, I don't think I slept that last night in our home.
 Four hours before sunrise, I rolled from bed and woke Alaina, who had slept poorly as well.

 "Ready?"
 I asked.